Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 43–45

-Historical note: Sloops served as versatile vessels for military, commercial, and reconnaissance tasks.
-They combined relatively compact dimensions with solid endurance and agility.
+Historical note: Sloops served as versatile vessels for military, trade, and reconnaissance tasks.
+They combined relatively small size with sufficient autonomy and maneuverability.

 Snow